-I am a PhD candidate in the Sociology and Anthropology Department at Carleton University in Ottawa, Canada.
+I am PhD in the Sociology and Anthropology Department at Carleton University in Ottawa, Canada.

-My current focus is on masculinities and the private security industry.
+My dissertation is a phenomenological study of the private security industry.

 Previous research has included women from Vancouver who have been involved in the punk rock scene, and membership and participation in a car club.